THE FAIREST Falling Off The Face Of The Earth CYCLE 2 TEASER 1

 Falling off the Face of the Earth brings together not only the eight exhibited artists and artist-duos but also specific live acts and performances, facilitating a dialogue between live art, visual art and club culture.
 As both Trauma Bar and Kino and THE FAIREST seek to nurture experimental practices, the events will range from live music sets to poetic concerts, sound healing sessions to performance art.
 Together, they complement the exhibition in its aim to create an immersive, emotional space in which subjectivities can be negotiated.
 Here, states of being are not fixed but permeable, not predetermined but aggregated, where viewer and actor synthesise.

-- Dara Jochum
+Text by Dara Jochum